 What is Django Hosting?

-Only Web developers would name their high-level Python framework after a quirky spaghetti western character.
-Use it to build powerful, interactive sites.
+Only Web developers would name their high-level Python framework with a name most people associate with a quirky spaghetti western character.
+You can use it to build powerful, interactive sites.

 Some examples of Django's abilities out-of-the-box: